 Blue badge holders There is limited space in the public car park at the entrance to the event, not all bays will have additional space for wheelchair manoeuvrability.

 Families with Prams, Buggies or Dogs may wish to park in the overflow car park at the Landmark and make their way to the event via the way marked woodland paths, which is only a short walk; however if not the vintage buses are happy to give the a lift.

 If you need any further assistance our team of traffic management volunteers will be around the village and happy to help

 The Feedback we have received is that the event is reasonably priced, and we like to treat all those over 16 the same.

-We greatly appreciate your support for this event and details of past and present projects can be found on the website.
+We greatly appreciate your support for this event and details of past and present projects funded by the event can be found on the website.

 We recommend that you will get the best value by coming earlier in the day but there will be no reduction in price until after the prize-winning carvings have been sold by auction.
-At that time the entry will be reduce to half price.

 We are currently updating the carvers information and have asked them to advise what methods of payment they accept.
-Details will be in the information about the Carver.
+Details will be on the information about the Carvers

 Otherwise the nearest banks and supermarkets for cash are in Aviemore.

 There are a number of commercial food stalls around the carving arena from burgers, fish and chips, pizza, ice cream, doughnuts.